 The Patterson's started out as grass roots racers: local Midwest AHRA drag strips, late Saturday nights, all day Sunday and sometimes Wednesday nights.
 Allan drove a ’55 Chevy to the AHRA Super Stock World Championships in 1971 and ’73.

 Other racers had started asking Allan to build their engines — he seemed to have quite a handle on the secrets of drag racing.
 All through the seventies, Allan’s engine-building business in the garage behind his house continued to grow.

 In ’92, Todd secured another big win at the Gatornationals in a beige Lumina.
 “Anytime you go east in Competition Eliminator, there’s a lot of good cars.
-If you can win against that type of competition, you know you’re running against the best.”
-Todd’s second Division 5 championship came that season, also.
+If you can win against that type of competition, you know you’re running against the best.”, Todd had stated.
+His second Division 5 championship came that season, also.

-In1993, the sweet taste of US Nationals victory was finally theirs.
+In 1993, the sweet taste of US Nationals victory was finally theirs.
 “That was the biggest win I’ve ever had.
 There are so many guys that are great racers that through their whole career haven’t had the opportunity to win at Indy.
 We had been going to that race since 1976 religiously.
-To finally get over that hump and win it, that’s gotta be the big one.”
+To finally get over that hump and win it, that’s the big one.”

-Patterson Elite Performance knows that racers want to buy their parts from somebody that they trust and that they know is going to be there next year, rather than some guy that is just picking up the phone at a mail order place and only knows part numbers.
+Patterson Elite Performance knows that racers want to buy their parts from somebody that they trust.
 Always innovating, in 2016, Patterson Racing merged with Elite Motorsports to form Patterson Elite Performance.
-Adding the expertise and technology of a world champion Pro Stock team has allowed Pattersons to make their engines and components better than they’ve ever been while bringing their customers the same dedication to providing the highest quality service and products that they have come to know.
+Adding the expertise and technology of a world champion Pro Stock team has allowed the Patterson's to make their engines and components better than they’ve ever been while bringing their customers the same dedication to providing the highest quality service and products that they have come to know.